WillScarlettOhara/BGEE_AI_Denoised_Areas/README.md

 **!!
 Consider all areas without water or animations (e.g. fireplaces, doors, flags) as finished.
 Expect visible tile edges in these areas with water or animations.
-The correction of these areas will come little by little because it is a rather tedious process.**
+The correction of these areas will come slowly but surely because it is a rather tedious process.**

 For BG2EE, it's here: [BG2EE_AI_Denoised_Areas](https://github.com/WillScarlettOhara/BG2EE_AI_Denoised_Areas)